 1. Logitech MX Master 3 – Recommended Mouse for Revit

-To start, the mouse can connect to up to three computers at the same time.
+The mouse can connect to up to three computers at the same time.
 This is especially useful when you have your models on one computer and the reference or blueprints on another computer.
 The mouse will let you quickly navigate between these.

 You also have a feature that lets you copy files from one computer and paste them on another as long as they are both connected to the mouse.
 This makes moving vital files between computers easy and conducive.